By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 You don’t feel good about yourself.

-Low self-esteem is both a symptom of and a major cause of inability to accept compliments.
+Low self-esteem is both a symptom of and a major cause of the inability to accept compliments.
 Work on accepting yourself just as you are.
 Getting to know both the good and the bad of yourself.
 Get comfortable with acknowledging to yourself when you’ve done something worthwhile.
 People who have an accurate self-view can feel good about their accomplishments, compliment themselves, without the need for excessive praise.

 You are uncomfortable with appreciation.